Introduction

 Why Study Anthropology and Psychology?

-- Aberdeen is one of the fastest growing Anthropology departments in the UK our core staff specialise in regions as diverse as Canada, the Central Asian Republics, Iceland and Scandinavia, Siberia, Scotland and the UK, South America, Tibet and the Himalayas.
+- Aberdeen is one of the fastest growing Anthropology departments in the UK our core staff specialise in regions as diverse as Canada, the Central Asian Republics, Iceland and Scandinavia, Siberia, Scotland and the UK, South America, Tibet and the Himalayas

-- Anthropology at Aberdeen is ranked 3rd in the UK for overall student satisfaction in the 2022 National Student Survey.
+- Aberdeen is ranked 1st in the UK for overall student satisfaction in Anthropology (National Student Survey 2024)

-- We offer innovative ideas and a fresh vision of the subject, with an emphasis throughout on work at the cutting-edge of the discipline and research.
+- We offer innovative ideas and a fresh vision of the subject, with an emphasis throughout on work at the cutting-edge of the discipline and research

-- Internationally recognised researchers in social cognition, neuroscience, lifespan development, perception, language and cognition and occupational/industrial psychology.
+- Internationally recognised researchers in social cognition, neuroscience, lifespan development, perception, language and cognition and occupational/industrial psychology

-- There are a range of specialised laboratories including those for brain imaging analysis, eye movement recording, movement analysis and visual neuroscience.
+- There are a range of specialised laboratories including those for brain imaging analysis, eye movement recording, movement analysis and visual neuroscience

 Qualifications